-\paragraph{Algorithm.} The algorithmic update of the learned algorithm $\mathcal{A}$ for this experiment is visualized in Figure~\ref{architecture:lasso} and consists of three blocks: First, an update-block, which combines the directions $\iter{d}{k}_1$, $\iter{d}{k}_2$, their interaction $\iter{d}{k}_1 \odot \iter{d}{k}_2$, and the direction $\iter{d}{k}_3$ (of the $L_1$-norm) into an update direction $\iter{d}{k}$.
-Second, a block to compute a step-size $\iter{s}{k}$ based on the norms of the gradient, subgradient and momentum term.
-And a final block, which is able to scale the single coordinates of a given point down, and, together with the proximal map, is used to promote sparsity in the solution.
-However, by appropriate scaling afterwards we ensure that the proximal map does not change the norm of the given point, to avoid that the network reduces the loss by just putting coordinates to zero.

-\paragraph{Results.} The results of this experiment are summarized in Figure~\ref{fig:experiment_lasso}.
-The upper left plot shows that the learned algorithm outperforms FISTA by several orders of magnitude, achieving a loss that is slightly smaller than the one of $\iter{x}{5000}_{\rm{std}}$ after only 200 iterations, and one can observe that the learned algorithm can be used for more iterations than it was trained for.
-The upper right plot confirms that it is also way faster in terms of computation time.
-Yet, the increase in computation time for the dotted line indicates an increased difficulty to reach the level of accuracy, that is, $\mathcal{A}$ might not reach arbitrary levels of accuracy.
-The lower left plot shows that the predicted PAC-bound is not perfectly tight here, yet guarantees that $\mathcal{A}$ will outperform FISTA on average.
-And the lower right plot indicates that the probabilistically constrained optimization/sampling procedure did work as intended, since the algorithm did reach the sublevel set in all of the test cases.
+The results of this experiment are summarized in Figure~\ref{fig:experiment_lasso}: The upper left plot shows that the learned algorithm outperforms FISTA by several orders of magnitude, achieving a loss that is similar to the one of $\iter{x}{5000}_{\rm{FISTA}}$ after only 100 iterations, and one can observe that the learned algorithm can be used for more iterations than it was trained for.
+The upper right plot shows that, up to a certain accuracy, it is also way faster in terms of computation time.
+Yet, it seems that $\mathcal{A}$ does not reach arbitrary levels of accuracy.
+The lower left plot shows that the predicted PAC-bound is not perfectly tight, yet guarantees that $\mathcal{A}$ will outperform FISTA for the given number of iterations.
+And the lower right plot indicates that the algorithm did reach the sublevel set in all of the test cases.